March 18, 2014

 What would the controls be like on PC?

-Arcadecraft will support keyboard, mouse, and controller.
-The game UI was originally designed to accomodate touch, so mouse control is very good.
+Arcadecraft does support keyboard, mouse, and controller.
+The game UI was originally designed to accomodate touch.

 This game looks like it would be perfect for mobile!

 Arcadecraft looks great, how can I support the development of Arcadecraft right now?